Cerebral amyloid angiopathy-associated lobar intracerebral haemorrhage

-Large right frontal lobar haemorrhage involving cortex, subcortical white matter and periventricular white matter.
+Large right lobar haemorrhage (frontal and parietal lobes) involving cortex, subcortical white matter and periventricular white matter.
 There is subarachnoid and intraventricular haemorrhage.
-The haematoma has multiple finger-like projections (see stack key images).
+The haematoma has multiple finger-like projections.

-Significant mass effect from the haematoma and perihaematomal oedema resulting in midline shift, obstructive hydrocephalus of the lateral ventricles and partial effacement of the suprasellar cistern.
+Significant mass effect resulting in midline shift and obstructive hydrocephalus of the lateral ventricles.

-Moderate periventricular low attenuation may represent small vessel change or transependymal CSF spread.
-Mild atrophy.
+Mild periventricular low attenuation may represent small vessel change or transependymal CSF spread.

-Large right frontal lobar haemorrhage with the involvement of the cortex, extension into the subarachnoid and intraventricular spaces.
+Large right frontoparietal lobar haemorrhage with the involvement of the cortex, extension into the subarachnoid and subdural spaces.
 The haematoma contains multiple finger-like projections.